 Resumes are targeted and written differently depending upon the specific audience.
 For example, resumes that are targeted toward a position working in a research lab will be formatted and organized differently than if you were using it to apply for a small, local, non-profit organization.
-This is why you will want to stop by for drop-in advising and have a staff member evaluate your resume for your specific situation.
 However, here are guidelines that are important for you to consider.

 Format, Design, and Delivery